dafny-lang/dafny/docs/HowToFAQ/FAQMapExtensionality.md

 title: I have a lemma and later an assert stating the postcondition of the lemma, but it fails to prove.
 Why and how do I fix it?
 ---

-## Question: I have a lemma and later an assert stating the postconditio nof the lemma, but it fails to prove.
+## Question: I have a lemma and later an assert stating the postcondition of the lemma, but it fails to prove.
 Why and how do I fix it?

 I have this lemma
 ```dafny